Vyborg Governorate

+The administrative reforms under Catherine II transformed the governorate into Vyborg Viceroyalty in 1784.
+The reforms were largely abandoned after her death in 1796.
+In 1802, the governorate was officially renamed the Finland Governorate.

-The region was later dubbed Old Finland (Note: Vanha Suomi; Ста́рая Финля́ндия; Gamla Finland) to distinguish it from the parts of Finland which remained under Swedish rule.
+The region is often referred to as Old Finland (Note: Vanha Suomi; Ста́рая Финля́ндия; Gamla Finland) to distinguish it from the parts of Finland which remained under Swedish rule.
 Following Russia's victory in the Finnish War (1808–1809), Sweden ceded the rest of Finland.
 The newly conquered regions were organized as the autonomous Grand Duchy of Finland ("New Finland").
 In 1812, Old Finland was incorporated into the Grand Duchy as Vyborg Province.

 Old Finland retained many Swedish-era laws and institutions under Russian rule, creating a distinct legal and administrative identity.

 Formation

 In the Treaty of Nystad of 1721, Sweden formally ceded control of parts of the Viborg and Nyslott County and the Kexholm County located on the Karelian Isthmus and Lake Ladoga region to Russia.
 First these areas were part of the Saint Petersburg Governorate.
 Vyborg Governorate was established in 1744 when Sweden ceded control of parts of Kymmenegård and Nyslott County (which had been parts of Viborg and Nyslott County prior to the Treaty of Nystad) by the Treaty of Åbo.
-In Sweden (including Finland), the area of the governorate was also known as Old Finland, and between 1802 and 1812 it was officially named the Finland Governorate.

 Map of the Vyborg Viceroyalty with its six uyezds, 1792.

 Initially the governorate had subdivision into three provinces: Kymi Province, Vyborg Province and Kexholm Province, which reflected the previous borders of the Swedish counties (part of Kymmenegård and Nyslott County ceded in 1743, part of Viborg and Nyslott County ceded in 1721 and part of Kexholm County ceded in 1721, respectively).
-Catherine the Great issued a decree in 1775 to change the previous administrative division from governorates to viceroyalties (namestnichestvo), and in 1783 the Vyborg Governorate was renamed into Vyborg Viceroyalty (Выборгское наместничество, however in Finnish the name did not change) within its previous borders.
+Catherine the Great issued a decree in 1775 to change the previous administrative division from governorates to viceroyalties (namestnichestvo), and in 1784 the Vyborg Governorate was renamed into Vyborg Viceroyalty (Выборгское наместничество, however in Finnish the name did not change) within its previous borders.
 The subdivision was also changed, from provinces into uyezds (уе́зд, kihlakunta), of which there were 6 in the viceroyalty: Wilmanstrand, Vyborg, Friedrichshaven, Nijschlott, Kexholm and Serdobol.
 (Note: Russia used Baltic/Low German names for the cities instead of Swedish in the Vyborg Province/Viceroyalty, and contemporary Russian names are transliterations of them.)
-Paul I changed the name back to Vyborg Governorate in 1796, renaming the previous uyezds into districts (Lands Kommissariat, округ, kihlakunta) and Alexander I changed the name to Finland Governorate in 1802.
+Paul I changed the name back to Vyborg Governorate in 1796, renaming the previous uyezds into districts (Lands Kommissariat, округ, kihlakunta).

+In 1802, King Gustav IV Adolf of Sweden revived the title Grand Duke of Finland for his second son, Prince Carl Gustaf.
+Russia objected, and Emperor Alexander I responded by renaming the Vyborg Governorate as the Finland Governorate in December 1802.
+Prince Carl Gustaf died three years later in 1805.